 Or you could go buy a new game for $60 and play it for as long as you want.

 Latency is another issue.
 Depending on the game latency may not matter as much.
 But I find it kind of annoying when I push a key and I detect a small delay before the game responds.
 This gets even worse if you are also playing a multiplayer game.
 I don’t like the idea of needlessly adding latency to any game.
-It ruins immersion and the
+It ruins immersion and the whole experience.

 You can also forget about playing any games if you are having any internet issues or outages.